Most users use the existing CIVS web server. However, the software is

 - Better checking of email addresses to prevent sending bogus emails.

-- Voter emails now come from CIVS supervisor instead of election supervisor.
+- Voter emails now come from CIVS administrator instead of election supervisor.

 - Cleaned-up completion algorithm code allows adding new completion